alberto0723/DORM/README.md

 - All elements in the domain must be inside some struct (except superclasses).

 About sets:
-- Can contain structs inside, but not directly sets.
+- Can contain one class or several structs inside, but not directly sets.
 - All structs in a set must share the same anchor attributes.
 However, some class must be different, and related by generalization.
 - Sets cannot be nested due to not possible to nest 'jsonb_agg' in PostgreSQL (this is just an implementation issue).